Kreusada/Kreusada-Cogs/docs/information.rst

   Follow our announcement channel (#🔱demaratus-alerts) in the Matrix Development Team.
 You can join our server here: https://discord.gg/JmCFyq7

-  Set an announcement channel in your server: Use ``dem #channel``.
+  Set an announcement channel in your server: Use ``,dem #channel``.
 This channel will have alerts from Demaratus sent straight to your channel.

 We urge you to consider either of these options, and we advise you set these functions up in moderator or admin only text channels.
 If you require assistance in this process, let us know in our Development server.